grantseltzer/blog/content/dissecting-go-binaries.md

 <!-- Capstone -->
 First of all, in order to build a disassembler we need to know what all of the binary machine code translates to in assembly instructions.
 To do this we must have a reference for all assembly instructions for the architecture of the compiled binary.
 If you're not familiar with this task you wouldn't think it'd be so difficult.
 However, there are multiple micro-architectures, assembly syntaxes, sparsley-documented instructions, and encoding schemes that change over time.
 If you want more analysis on why this is difficult I enjoy [this article](https://stefanheule.com/blog/how-many-x86-64-instructions-are-there-anyway/).

 Thankfully all of the heavy lifting has been done for us by the authors and maintainers of [Capstone](http://www.capstone-engine.org/), a disassembly framework.
-Capstone is widely accepted as the standard to use for writing disassembly tools and there's not much to be gained by reimplementing it.
+Capstone is widely accepted as the standard to use for writing disassembly tools.
+Reimplementing it would be quite a daunting, albeit educational, task so we won't be doing that as part of this post.
 Using Capstone in Go is as simple as importing its cleverly named Go bindings, [gapstone](https://github.com/bnagy/gapstone):

 <script src="https://gist.github.com/grantseltzer/85452bdb369315a79beb619c5544e2a9.js"></script>